 The mammoth tusk is not yet petrified.
 Therefore, normal tools for bone and horn are sufficient.
 Diamond tools are useful, but not necessary.
 The dimensions depend a lot on the input material.
-Obviously, the raw mammoth tusk have different sizes.
+Obviously, the raw material have different sizes.
 Normally, fossil hunters only find them as fragments.
 This also limits the product sizes to smaller objects.
 Our standard handle blocks are 120*40*22mm.
 We also cut scales pairs of 120*40*6mm.
 Meanwhile, most of the material comes in non-standard dimensions.
 In example, we only fix the crosscut discs (to the right) on thickness.
 So check our retailers for their current availability.
 Otherwise please contact us for special requirements regarding mammoth Tusk.
 To see our references, click here.

 Creating our own unique materials

 Ever since we started making knives we also dreamed about creating and stabilizing our own unique handle materials.
 We started experimenting with ways to stabilize wood even before we started Sort & Schou.
-But after our first mammoth Tusk expedition we had finally earned enough money to really get started.
+But after our first expedition we had finally earned enough money to really get started.
 We then invested in heavier equipment for the vacuum and high-pressure treatments that are key for a successful wood stabilization.
 You can read more about how Raffir came to life here.

 Stabilized mammoth tusk discs in curing process